 “Bone Broth Is Always Bad for the Kidneys”

 This myth stems from concerns over its sodium and protein content.
-While excessive consumption might strain kidneys in sensitive individuals, moderate intake is safe for most people and may even offer health benefits.
+Although consuming bone broth in excess could potentially strain the kidneys in sensitive individuals, moderate intake is generally safe for most people and may even provide health benefits.

 “Bone Broth Is Perfectly Safe for Everyone”